thery/minirubik/README.md

 ## MiniRubik

-This is a certified solver for Rubix 2x2
+This is a certified solver for the Rubik 2x2

-The file `paper.pdf` explains the formalisation.
+The formalisation is explained in the file `paper.pdf`,